rituaria/f24_bmmb852_ritu/hw_04/gene_ontology_notes.md

-# Exploring a sequence ontology
+# Exploring a sequence ontology: snoRNA

 Using the script I made (also in this directory) ncbi_gff_features.sh, the *Prunus dulcis* (almond) feature list shows: